 On her way now, without the girls, my manager at work called.
 He had heard the news.
 “I’ll meet you at the hospital,” he said.
 When my wife arrived, I was in surgery, and no word was available about my condition.
 Finally, the hospital chaplain saw them, but still knew nothing and couldn’t get a word from the surgeon.
 I was too beat to make any prediction.
 I wasn’t breathing on my own, and no one was saying if or how I would recover.

 Finally, the surgeon came into the waiting area.
 He took my wife’s hands and looked at her with a sober face.
 “In 48 hours, we’ll know which way this goes.”

 My wife, cute and tiny, is made of steel and wants the truth.

 “By which way this goes, what do you mean?
 That he lives or dies?”

 “That’s about it.”

 That night, at home, when the girls were in bed, Mal had her moment in the shower.
 She broke down, then caught herself.
-“I can’t act like this,” she thought, crying with hot water pouring down on her.
+“I can’t act like this,” she thought, crying with hot water raining on her.
 “The girls need me.
 Dennis wants me to be strong for them.
 I have got to pull myself together.”
 I hope our twins grow up with the same character.